FrankJonasmoelle/FedSimSiam/readme.md

 ```

-### To run the project in Docker, use the following commands
+### To run a file using the GPU in Docker, change the Dockerfile to run the script of interest and use the following commands
 ```
-    docker build -t federated_simsiam .
+    docker build -t fedsimsiam .
 ```
 then
 ```
-    docker run --shm-size 8G --gpus all federated_simsiam
+    docker run --shm-size 8G --gpus all fedsimsiam
 ```